DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 This Callout does not depend on WSS4J.
 The WSS4J is prohibited from use within Apigee SaaS, due to Java permissions settings.
-This callout is intended to be usable in Apigee SaaS, OPDK, or hybrid.
+This callout is intended to be usable in Apigee SaaS (Edge or X), OPDK, or hybrid.

 ## Usage